1 I said, I will look to my ways,

 I did myself restrain

-even from good; but then the more
+From speaking good; but then the more

-increased was my pain.
+increasèd was my pain.

-3 My heart within me waxed hot,
+3 My heart within me waxèd hot;

-and, while I mused long,
+and, while I musing was,

-4 Mine end and measure of my days,
+4 Mine end, and measure of my days,

 O Lord, unto me show

-what is the same; that I thereby
+What is the same; that I thereby

 5 Lo, thou my days an handbreadth mad'st;

-mine age is nought with thee:
+mine age is in thine eye

-sure each man in his best estate
+As nothing: sure each man at best

 is wholly vanity.